-- risk balance of all medicinal products will be assessed when they are placed on the market, and at any other time the competent authority deems appropriate. - (45)Marketing authorisation applications, like any other application submitted to the Agency, should follow the digital by default principle and hence be sent to the Agency in electronic form.
+- (45) Marketing authorisation applications, like any other application submitted to the Agency, should follow the digital by default principle and hence be sent to the Agency in electronic form.
 Applications should be assessed based on the file submitted by the applicant in accordance with the different legal basis provided by [revised Directive 2001/83/EC].
 At the same time, the Agency and the relevant committees may take into account any information that is in its possession.
-Applicants shall be requested to generally submit raw data, in particular with regard to the clinical trials performed by the applicant in order to ensure a full assessment of the quality, safety and efficacy of the medicinal product. - Directive 2010/63/EU of the European Parliament and of the Council on the protection of (46)animals used for scientific purposes14 lays down provisions on the protection of animals used for scientific purposes based on the principles of replacement, reduction and refinement.
+Applicants shall be requested to generally submit raw data, in particular with regard to the clinical trials performed by the applicant in order to ensure a full assessment of the quality, safety and efficacy of the medicinal product.
+However, this obligation to submit raw data should not be construed as obliging the Agency and the relevant committees to examine or make use of all such data during their scientific assessment.
+They should retain the discretion to determine which data are relevant and necessary for the purposes of assessing the application. - (46) Directive 2010/63/EU of the European Parliament and of the Council on the protection of animals used for scientific purposes14 lays down provisions on the protection of animals used for scientific purposes based on the principles of replacement, reduction and refinement.
 Any study involving the use of live animals, which provides essential information on the quality, safety and efficacy of a medicinal product, should take into account those principles of replacement, reduction and refinement, where they concern the care and use of live animals for scientific purposes, and should be optimised in order to provide the most satisfactory results whilst using the minimum number of animals.
 The procedures of such testing should be designed to avoid causing pain, suffering, distress or lasting harm to animals and should follow the available Agency and the International Committee for Harmonisation (ICH) guidelines.
 In particular, the marketing authorisation applicant and the marketing authorisation holder should take into account the principles laid down in Directive 2010/63/EU, including, where possible, use of new approach methodologies in place of animal testing.
-These can include but are not limited to: in vitro models, such as microphysiological systems including organ-on-chips, (2D and 3D) cell culture models, organoids and human stem cells-based models; in silico tools or read-across models. - (47)Procedures should be in place to facilitate joint animal testing, wherever possible, in order to avoid unnecessary duplication of testing using live animals covered by Directive 2010/63/EU.
-Marketing authorisation applicants and marketing authorisation holders should make all efforts to reuse animal study results and make the results obtained from animal studies publicly available.
-For abridged applications marketing authorisation applicants should refer to the relevant studies conducted for the reference medicinal product. - (48)The summary of product characteristics and the package leaflet should reflect the assessment of the Agency and be part of its scientific opinion.
-The opinion may recommend certain conditions that should be part of the marketing authorisation, for example on the safe and efficacious use of the medicinal product or on post-authorisation obligations that have to be complied with by the marketing authorisation holder.
-Those conditions may include the requirement to conduct post-authorisation safety or efficacy studies or other studies that are considered necessary to optimise the treatment, for example where the proposed dose scheme by the applicant, whilst acceptable and justifying a positive benefit-risk balance, could be further optimised post-authorisation.
-Where the applicant disagrees with parts of the opinion, the applicant may request its re-examination. - (49)Due to the need to reduce overall approval times for medicinal products, the time between the opinion of the Committee for Medicinal Products for Human Use (CHMP) and the final
+These can include but are not limited to: in vitro models, such as microphysiological systems including organ-on-chips, (2D and 3D) cell culture models, organoids and human stem cells-based models; in silico tools or read-across models.

-14 Directive 2010/63/EU of the European Parliament and of the Council of 22 September 2010 on the protection of animals used for scientific purposes (OJ L 276, 20.10.2010, p.
+Directive 2010/63/EU of the European Parliament and of the Council of 22 September 2010 on the protection of animals used for scientific purposes (OJ L 276, 20.10.2010, p.
 33).